 Lives & works: Devon, UK

 Jo Bradford is a master of the camera-less photograph.
 Her works could be described as ‘photographs of photography’ with her working method becoming the embodiment of the final artwork, and the photographic means: the subject.
-By working only with light, paper and the analogue process itself, the resulting works could be said to be ‘portraits of photography itself’, or a kind of self-portrait of the photographic medium.
+By working only with light, paper and the analogue process itself, the resulting works become a kind of self-portrait of the photographic medium.

 These detailed working methods produce in essence a kind of pure photography – not representational of the external physical world, but acutely resonant of something entirely more abstract and possibly internal – one could argue they are like the photographic equivalent of Rothko paintings – whatever the resonance, there is a subversion, or inversion of the photographic process as it’s commonly known.

 Jo Bradford was born in Hertfordshire, UK, and raised in South Africa and she has worked with cameraless photographic mediums such as luminograms and photograms in her colour darkroom on Dartmoor, Devon, UK for over a decade.
 She received her Master’s in Photography: Critical Practice from University College Falmouth in 2004 and since then has exhibited regularly and widely.
-She has works in many public and private collections.
+She has works in many public and private collections and is represented by Eyestorm in the UK.

-All proceeds from the sale of this edition go to Redeye, the Photography Network, Manchester, in support of the next generation of photography talent.
+All proceeds from the sale of this edition go to photography in the north of England in support of the next generation of photography talent.